 - Smart home compatibility: Does the smart door lock connect to your current smart home devices?

-- Lock type: Are you wanting a deadbolt or lever style smart door lock?
+- Lock type: Do you want a deadbolt or lever style smart door lock?

 - Function: Does the smart door lock come with an app that includes useful extras?